 In the first method of instant oats uttapam, rice flour or sooji (semolina) has to be used for a good binding and crispness.
 I have made this without curd/ yogurt, if you like a sour taste, curd can also be used.
 More details in the recipe below.

-Method 1 – step by step photos on how to make instant oats uttapam
+Method 1 – how to make instant oats uttapam

 1. Add half cup quick cook oats or rolled oats to a bowl along with ¼ th cup rice flour or sooji, salt.
 If using rolled oats, measure half cup first and then powder it.
 I used quickcookoats so did not powder.
 If using sooji instead of rice flour, then powder the oats.